 The start of summer is the perfect time to gather with family and friends for good food and fun times.
 This year, celebrate the adoption of the Declaration of Independence safely.
-Our 4th of July safety tips cover a few key summer safety topics to keep you and your family safe this holiday.
+Our July 4th safety tips cover a few key summer safety topics to keep you and your family safe this Independence Day.

 Sparkler and Fireworks Safety

 Fireworks cause over 19,000 fires every year.
 Take the proper precautions when operating fireworks.

 - Never disassemble or try to make your own fireworks.

 - Don't point sparklers, or fireworks at yourself or others, especially when lighting them.

 - Only light fireworks on the ground and in areas that are dry and fire-resistant.

-- Don’t attempt to light multiple devices at the same time.
+- Don't attempt to ignite fireworks at the same time.

 - Never allow young children to handle fireworks or sparklers to prevent firework-related injuries.